 The culmination of the visit

-"Please refrain from visiting the beach and walking through the open spaces of the hotel in the face of imminent danger of storm...", indicated a notification in each room of the Sanctuary.
+"Please refrain from visiting the beach and walking through the open spaces of the hotel in the face of imminent danger of storm...", indicating a notification in each room of the Sanctuary.

 That afternoon, as the sea was raging and gathering strength, what would eventually be Hurricane Dorian, tranquility was found in the room's jacuzzi next to a Mamajuana (a Dominican drink based on rum, wine, honey, tree bark, and spices).